Gravestone Stories · Alexandria, Virginia

 What Is Gravestone Stories?

-Gravestone Stories is a digital museum of Alexandria’s cemetery history—created and curated by public historian and cemetery steward David Heiby, who believes every grave has a story worth telling.
+A digital museum of Alexandria’s cemetery history — created and curated by public historian and cemetery steward David Heiby, who believes every grave has a story worth telling.

-Through engaging cemetery tours, rigorous archival research, and innovative digital tools, we bring to life the people and events that shaped our city and nation—from Revolutionary War patriots and Civil War soldiers to Cold War spies and unsung Alexandrians whose stories have long been overlooked.
+Through engaging cemetery tours, rigorous archival research, and innovative digital tools, Gravestone Stories brings to life the people and events that shaped our city and nation — from Revolutionary War patriots and Civil War soldiers to Cold War spies and unsung Alexandrians whose stories have long been overlooked.

 How Gravestone Stories Began